PHSI-supplements/labs/README.md

     assignment sheets to match those of these labs.
 Soon enough, I'll have replacement labs written.)
--   **ConcurrencyLab** was meant to get students thinking about concurrent flows of control.
-I recommend that you do not use this lab until I've completely redesigned it: I've only used it once because it suffers from the problem of not having realistic partial credit: either you see how to do the lab and are able to get full credit, or you don't and get no credit.
+-   **ConcurrencyLab** was meant to get students thinking about concurrent flows of control. *I recommend that you do not use this lab until I've completely redesigned it*: I've only used it once because it suffers from the problem of not having realistic partial credit: either you see how to do the lab and are able to get full credit, or you don't and get very little credit.
 That can't be fixed without starting over from scratch.
 -   **I/O PreLab** is assigned several weeks before the I/O labs to give students plenty of time to assemble their hardware kits.
 -   **PollingLab** is the first I/O lab.
 Students are introduced to